Cottage Modern

 Merging Existing and New Home Addition

-Kirsten and Steve are smart and stylish individuals, each with a keen eye for modern design and furnishings.
-We capitalized on this, at the home’s interior balancing traditional with modern design elements.
-In the addition sits an open, classic kitchen complete with high end Bosch appliances, two-tone cabinets, black soapstone counters and matching, farmers sink.
-Together with exposed beams, vaulted ceilings, Velux skylights, intricate fireplace details and paneling this creates the perfect space for entertaining and everyday family life.
-Each as aspect of the design, when handled well, is quietly and tastefully contributing to the overall transitional aesthetic.
-Even with much attention spent focused on the larger spaces, it is the smaller, hardworking spaces like laundry and powder room that are Kirsten’s favorites.
+Our clients are smart and stylish individuals, each with a keen eye for modern design and furnishings.
+We capitalized on this, balancing traditional with modern design elements throughout the interior.
+In the addition sits an open, classic kitchen complete with high-end Bosch appliances, two-tone cabinets, black soapstone counters and matching farmers sink.
+Together with exposed beams, vaulted ceilings, Velux skylights, intricate fireplace details and paneling, this creates the perfect space for entertaining and everyday family life.
+Each aspect of the design, when handled well, quietly and tastefully contributes to the overall transitional aesthetic.
+Even with much attention spent on the larger spaces, it is the smaller, hardworking spaces like laundry and powder room that are among the homeowners’ favorites.
 Great design, as we see over and over again, is often most appreciated in the small details that enrich everyday life.

 Interior view, at left, of custom laundry cabinet, mid-century modern ceiling light fixture, counter built-ins and tile backplash.
 Intererior view, at right, of powder room showing vessel sink, wall mounted nickel finish faucet, solid surface vanity and scallop wall tile.